 But actually, the best thing to do next is create your store’s pages.

 As with products, if you have your key site content in place before applying a theme, you’ll get a much better sense of which templates work best for your store.

-The key pages you will typically need to create are:
+The key pages you will usually need to create are:

-- About us — an overview of your business, your values and story.
+- About us — an overview of your ecommerce business, your values and story.

 - FAQs — a page where you answer frequently asked questions about your products.